Wildlife

 Mexican Gartersnake, Thamnophis eques.
 Photo: jmrm2201, iNaturalist, CC BY.

-The Mexican Gartersnake (Thamnophis eques) is a nonvenomous gartersnake.
-Historically, it has been found in sub-Mogollon Rim drainage systems and parts of south-central and southeastern Arizona.
-Adults are medium-sized, reaching up to 1,120 mm (44 inches) in total length.
+Mexican Gartersnake (Thamnophis eques) is tied to water in sub-Mogollon Rim drainages and parts of the south-central and southeastern region.
+Adults are medium-sized, reaching up to 1,120 mm (44 inches).

 Key detailWhat to look for